barrelstrength/sprout-docs/docs/README.md

 Rather than re-invent the wheel in each **plugin**, we chose to build out features such as Reports as a **module** that can be used by all of our plugins and for your custom reporting needs as well.
 Users experience a unified, familiar workflow however they are using Reports on a site.

 Modules can be enabled and disabled to ensure only the relevant ones are available to users.
+Explore the full list of [module features](./features.md).

 ## Plugin Bundles